 Visit Caversham Wildlife Park

-Caversham is actually a private wildlife park – it is owned by a family from Perth and receives no government funding.
+Caversham is actually a private wildlife park – a family from Perth owns it and receives no government funding.
 This means that it is often more interactive than similar parks in Australia.

 The park is divided into six sections and there are a number of daily activities.
 Do try to plan your visit around the timings of the daily activities which are all listed on the Caversham Wildlife website.

 For me, the highlight was meeting the koalas!
-There are generally 4 sessions of meet the koalas each day.
-The koalas are brought out by handlers.
+There are generally four sessions of meet the koalas each day.
+Handlers bring out the koalas.
 Visitors are then invited one by one to have some time with the koalas and are able to stroke their backs.
 I loved doing this!

-Meet the wombat and friends is another daily session that runs four times a day.
-A wombat is a uniquely Australia marsupial.
+Meet the Wombat and friends is another daily session that runs four times a day.
+A wombat is a uniquely Australian marsupial.
 He is not as cute as a koala (what is??) but definitely worth checking out!
 Again, the wombat is held by someone from the park and it is possible to sit next to the wombat.

 The friends include other typically Australian forms of wildlife like cockatoos, snakes, quokkas and possums.